Calgary/Springbank Airport

 Calgary/Springbank Airport or Springbank Airport (ICAO: CYBW) is an airport located in the Rocky View County community of Springbank, Alberta, an area 8 NM to the west of Calgary in Alberta, Canada.

-The Springbank Airport acts as a general aviation reliever for Calgary's main airport, Calgary International, and was the 5th busiest airport in Canada by total aircraft movements in 2020 and 2021.
-It is managed by the Calgary Airport Authority.
+The Springbank Airport acts as a general aviation reliever for Calgary's main airport, Calgary International Airport.
 Due to its nature and location, Springbank is the base of operations for many flight training schools, providing flight training services for the greater Calgary area.
 It is home to the Calgary Flying Club, the Mount Royal University Aviation Diploma program, and the Springbank Air Training College.
 These operators provide various degrees of flight training, from Private Pilot to Commercial licences, and various licence ratings such as IFR, Multi-Engine, and Night.
 It also provides flight training for helicopter licensing, and offers many specialty programs, such as mountain flying instruction/concurrency programs.